internet-computer-protocol/evm-rpc-canister/README.md

-# IC Eth
+# IC 🔗 ETH (Canister)

-ETH for the IC.
+> #### Interact with the [Ethereum](https://ethereum.org/) blockchain from the [Internet Computer](https://internetcomputer.org/).

-The IC Eth project realizes a canister smart contract for the Internet Computer blockchain that offers the Ethereum JSON RPC API as an [on-chain API](./iceth-API.md).
+The IC Eth project realizes a canister smart contract for the Internet Computer blockchain that offers the Ethereum JSON RPC API as an [on-chain API](./API.md).
 Requests received on this API by the canister are forwarded to Web2 Ethereum *JSON RPC API services* like [Infura](https://www.infura.io/), [Gateway.fm](https://gateway.fm/), or [CloudFlare](https://www.cloudflare.com/en-gb/web3/) using [HTTPS outcalls](https://internetcomputer.org/docs/current/developer-docs/integrations/http_requests/).
 This way, the canister acts as a *proxy* to the Web2 world of Ethereum API nodes and simplifies the access to Ethereum JSON RPC API services for canisters.
 The JSON RPC API exposed by this canister allows a canister smart contract to do much of what a regular Ethereum dApp in the Web2 world could do, e.g., to arbitrarily interact with the Ethereum network, e.g., by querying the state of Ethereum smart contracts or submitting raw transactions to Ethereum.

 This canister provides a convenient, yet effective, connection between the Internet Computer and the Ethereum network.
 For interactions that involve value transfer, such as in the context of X-chain asset transfers, multiple Web2 JSON RPC providers can be queried by a client to increase the assurance of correctness of the answer.
 This is a decision on the security model that is left to the client.